svijsv/GHMon/config/README.md

 ## Sensors
+Any used sensor type must be enabled in `config.h`.

 There are example sensor configurations in `config/templates/sensors.c` and detailed documentation of the structures used to configure the sensors can be found in `src/sensors.h` and the headers in `src/sensors/`.
 Configuration